Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The maximum length of stem for terminator.
 Default is 20 nts.
       -mr MISS_RATE, --miss_rate MISS_RATE
-                            How many percentage of nucleotides which has no base pair in the stem.
+                            The percentage of nucleotides which can be no base pair in the stem.
 Default is 0.25.
       -mu MIN_U_TAIL_LENGTH, --min_U_tail_length MIN_U_TAIL_LENGTH
                             The minimum length of U tail for terminator.
 Default is 3 nts.
       -ru RANGE_U_TAIL, --range_U_tail RANGE_U_TAIL
-                            How long of nucleotides that you want to detect for U tail.
-For example, if --range_U_tail is 6 and --min_U_tail_length is 3, and there are 3 U within 6 nts, it will be assigned to detecting U tail successfully.
+                            The range of nucleotides for detection of U tail.
+For example, if --range_U_tail is 6 and
+                            --min_U_tail_length is 3, and there are 3 U within 6
+                            nts, it will be assigned to detecting U tail successfully.
 Default is 6.
       -kp, --keep_multi_term
                             Sometimes, one gene is associated with more terminator candidates.
 In default, it will only keep the high confident one.
-If you want to keep all terminators which associated with the same gene, please turn it on.
+The function can keep all terminators which associated with the same gene.
 Default is False.

 - Output files